rsjaffe/MIDI2LR/Source/LRPlugin/ReadMe.txt

 1. Close the MIDI2LR application if running

-2. In Lightroom, remove the old MIDI2LR plugin by going to File>Plugin-Manager>Remove
+2. In Lightroom, remove the old MIDI2LR plugin by going to File→Plugin-Manager→Remove

-3. Add the new MIDI2LR plugin by going to File>Plugin-Manager>Add and navigating to and selecting the MIDI2LR.lrplugin folder
+3. Add the new MIDI2LR plugin by going to File→Plugin-Manager→Add and navigating to and selecting the MIDI2LR.lrplugin folder

 =====